maxwellreynolds/starter-academic/content/authors/admin/_index.md

   url: https://www.pitt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Alzheimer's Disease, neuroimaging, bayesian statistics, and causal inference.
+bio: My research interests include Alzheimer's Disease, neuroimaging, Bayesian statistics, and causal inference.

 # Interests to show in About widget
 interests: